richmahn/en_tn/2ti/02/intro.md

 #### Structure and formatting ####

-Some translations set sayings farther to the right on the page than the rest of the text to show that the author is quoting them.
-The ULB does this with the saying that Paul quotes in 2:11-13.
+Some translations set words farther to the right on the page than the rest of the text.
+The ULB does this with verses 11-13.
+Paul may be quoting a poem or hymn in these verses.

 #### Special concepts in this chapter ####

 ##### We will reign with him #####
-The faithful Christians are said to reign with Christ in the future.
-(See: [[rc://en/tw/dict/bible/kt/faithful]])
+Faithful Christians will reign with Christ in the future.
+(See: rc://en/tw/dict/bible/kt/faithful)

 #### Important figures of speech in this chapter ####

 ##### Analogies #####
-Paul draws on several analogies in this chapter to present his teaching about living as a Christian.
-First he uses the analogy of a soldier, then an athlete, and then that of a farmer.
-A little further on in the chapter,  he also uses the analogy of different kinds of containers in a house, some for ordinary, everyday use, and others reserved for use on special occasions.
+In this chapter, Paul makes several analogies to teach about living as a Christian.
+He uses analogies of soldiers, athletes, and farmers.
+Later in the chapter, he uses the analogy of different kinds of containers in a house.

 ## Links: ##